oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

 ### Scheduler
 *   Modify VmAffinity filter and weight policy units to exclude affinity groups with vms_affinity_enabled = false;
-*   Add new filter policy unit VmToHostAffinityFilterPolicyUnit which:
+*   Add new filter policy unit **VmToHostAffinityFilterPolicyUnit** which:
 Enables Affinity Groups hard enforcement for VMs to hosts; VMs in group are required to run either on one of the hosts in group (positive) or on independent hosts which are excluded from the hosts in group (negative).
-*   Add new weight policy unit VmToHostAffinityWeightPolicyUnit which:
+*   Add new weight policy unit **VmToHostAffinityWeightPolicyUnit** which:
 Enables Affinity Groups soft enforcement for VMs to hosts; VMs in group are most likely to run either on one of the hosts in group (positive) or on independent hosts which are excluded from the hosts in group (negative)
-*   Add new Load balancer - vms To Hosts Affinity Balancer  (P2)
+*   Add new Load balancer - vms To Hosts Affinity Balancer  (Future development to be done)

 #### Affinity Rules Enforcement Manager
 Enhance or rewrite AREM to properly enforce violated affinity rules